hikari-no-yume/SoundPalette/README.md

 Here are some things SoundPalette can do:

 **Use it directly in your browser**.
 No download or install necessary.
+Try it out at <https://hikari.noyu.me/etc/SoundPalette/>!
+You can also download a release if you want, but it's a bit tricky to use as you may have to run a local web server.

 ![Screenshot of the “SysEx sketchpad” area of SoundPalette](screenshot-sketchpad.png)